SantiLendakari/tcpRapid/README.md

 October 2019

 # Description
-Launches a fast and silent enumeration scanner (nmap -sS).
+Python fast enumeration and vulnerabilities scan with nmap Launches a fast and silent enumeration scanner (nmap -sS).
 The next scanners are performed only on the hosts and ports founds active or open by the first scan.

 # Requirements